 Welcome to my website.
 I am a Relational Integrative Therapist in advanced training at Scarborough Counselling and Psychotherapy Training Institute (SCPTI).
-I have been working with clients in the charitable sector and in private practice for three years.
+I have been working with clients in the charitable sector and in private practice for four years.

 I work one to one with adults and offer weekly sessions of 50 minutes.
 Whilst in training my fee is £35 per session.